gmftbyGMFTBY/MultiTurnDialogZoo/README.md

 More details can be found in the example files.
 In order to create the graph, each sentence must begin with the special tokens `<user0>` and `<user1>` which denote the speaker.
+The `__eou__` is used to separate the multiple sentences in the conversation context.
+More details can be found in the small data case.

 ## How to use
 Generate the vocab of the dataset